pfekete-ahq/DockerDemos/jenkins-docker-ci/README copy.md

 # jenkins-docker-ci

-We started with a CI stack in Docker which runs:
+We started with a common CI stack in Docker which runs Jenkins and Selenium Grid:

 1. Jenkins
 2. Selenium grid - selenium/hub:3.141.59-palladium